lemonase/lemonase.github.io/content/about-me.md

 Hello, World 👋

-I enjoy exploring technology new and old - so that will be a focus on this blog - many posts will be about my experiences with technology, gaming, computers and whatever else pops into my attention.
+I enjoy exploring the technology (both new and old) that powers our lives.
+That will be a focus on this blog - many posts will be about my experiences with technology, gaming, computers and whatever else pops into my attention.

 ## Education

-I graduated with a B.T. in Computer Science in 2021 from [CSU](https://www.charlestonsouthern.edu/).
+I graduated with a B.T. in Computer Science in 2021 from [CSU](https://www.charlestonsouthern.edu/) in North Charleston, SC.

 ## Areas of Interest

 Here's a list of the things I like to mess around with in no particular order:

+- Web APIs
+- Web Servers
+- Virtualization
+- Containerization
+- Computer Networking
 - Linux and Free Software Projects
-- Networking / Web APIs / Web Servers
-- Virtualization / Containerization
-- Databases
+- Relational Databases
 - Security and Hardening
+- Reverse Engineering
 - Self-hosting / Raspberry Pis
 - Game Development
 - Cryptocurrency and DeFi